Manecas1221212/romance/chapter_18.md

 Tom cleared his throat.
 "The police will want to speak with anyone who had recent contact with Jessica.
 They're treating it as a suspicious death until they complete their investigation."

-Marcus glanced at Anna.
+Marcus glanced at Tom.
 "Suspicious?"

 "Standard procedure," Tom said.
 "But they found a note.
 She was... struggling with personal issues."